withastro/docs/src/pages/en/core-concepts/astro-components.md

 <button onClick={handleClick}>Nothing will happen when you click me!</button>
 ```

-Instead, use a client-side script to add the event handler:
+Instead, use a client-side script to add the event handler, like you would in vanilla JavaScript:

 ```astro
 ---